 Provide exceptional product

-Providing exceptional products and services is the first step in building an effective referral program.
+Providing exceptional products and services is the first step in building a referral program.
 In fact, if what you offer isn’t exceptional, people won’t recommend you (not how you start a great referral program).

 But Ritika didn’t get these clients because she’s lucky– she got referrals because she does amazing work.
 “I genuinely love getting to know my clients and love to make them 200% happy,” she said.
 “I am very passionate about (and completely believe in) the work that my clients are doing.
 This passion guides me towards amazing projects and people.”